pinattutaro/room/README.md

-"# Make a small room"
+# Make a small room